Aftermath of World War II: French Indochina

-Dutch East Indies
+Dutch East Indies (Indonesia)

 Japan invaded and occupied the Dutch East Indies during the war and replaced the colonial government with a new administration.
 Although the top positions were held by Japanese officers, the internment of all Dutch citizens meant that Indonesians filled many leadership and administrative positions.
 Following the Japanese surrender in August 1945, Indonesian nationalist leaders such as Sukarno and Mohammad Hatta declared Indonesia as independent.
-A four and a half-year struggle followed as the Dutch tried to re-establish their rule in colony, using a significant portion of their Marshall Plan aid to this end.
+A four-and-a-half-year struggle followed as the Dutch tried to re-establish their rule in colony, using a significant portion of their Marshall Plan aid to this end.
 The Dutch were aided by British forces for the first phase of the conflict until the United Kingdom withdrew.
 The British also initially used 35,000 Japanese Surrendered Personnel to support their military operations in Indonesia.
 Although Dutch forces re-occupied most of Indonesia, an Indonesian guerrilla campaign supported by the majority of Indonesians ensured, and ultimately international opinion favoured independence.
 In December 1949, the Netherlands formally recognised Indonesian sovereignty.